Nissan: Expansion into foreign markets

+Project 901

+Project 901 was an initiative in the mid-1980s, and it represented a desire for Nissan to offer technologically advanced cars by 1990.
+Known by various names such as P901 Activity, 901 Activity, 901 Plan, 901 Operation, and Project 901, the project began under the leadership of Nissan President Yutaka Kume (1985–1992).

+Project 901 was initiated in early 1985 in response to the growing demand for new, technically advanced cars from all Japanese manufacturers.
+With a market share of around 25% then, Nissan saw a decline to less than 20%, prompting the company to address its shortcomings.
+Under the banner of 'Aiming to be the world's best in technology by the 1990s,' the plan focused on the technological development of chassis, engines, suspensions, handling, design, and quality improvements for all car models to be introduced before 1990.

 Alliance with Renault

 In 1999, facing severe financial difficulties, Nissan entered an alliance with Renault of France.
 In June 2001, Renault executive Carlos Ghosn was named chief executive officer of Nissan.
 In May 2005, Ghosn was named president of Nissan's partner company Renault.
 He was appointed president and CEO of Renault on 6 May 2009.

 Under CEO Ghosn's "Nissan Revival Plan" (NRP), the company has rebounded in what many leading economists consider to be one of the most spectacular corporate turnarounds in history, catapulting Nissan to record profits and a dramatic revitalization of both its Nissan and Infiniti model line-ups.
 Ghosn has been recognized in Japan for the company's turnaround in the midst of an ailing Japanese economy.
 Ghosn and the Nissan turnaround were featured in Japanese manga and popular culture.
 His achievements in revitalizing Nissan were noted by the Japanese government, which awarded him the Japan Medal with Blue Ribbon in 2004.

-In February 2017, Ghosn announced he would step down as CEO of Nissan on 1 April 2017, while remaining chairman of the company.
+On 1 April 2017, Ghosn stepped down as CEO of Nissan, while remaining chairman of the company.
 He was replaced as CEO by his then-deputy Hiroto Saikawa.
 On 19 November 2018, Ghosn was fired as chairman following his arrest for the alleged under-reporting of his income to Japanese financial authorities.
 After 108 days in detention, Ghosn was released on bail, but after 29 days he was again detained on new charges (4 April 2019).
-He had been due to hold a news conference, but instead, his lawyers released a video of Ghosn alleging this 2018-19 Nissan scandal is itself evidence of value destruction and Nissan corporate mismanagement.
+He had been due to hold a news conference, but instead, his lawyers released a video of Ghosn alleging this 2018–19 Nissan scandal is itself evidence of value destruction and Nissan corporate mismanagement.
 In September 2019, Saikawa resigned as CEO, following allegations of improper payments received by him.
 Yasuhiro Yamauchi was appointed as acting CEO.
-In October 2019, the company announced it had appointed Makoto Uchida as its next CEO.
-The appointment would be made "effective" by 1 January 2020 at the latest.
+In October 2019, the company appointed Makoto Uchida as its next CEO.
 On 1 December 2019, Uchida became CEO.